 Natural doesn’t mean healthy

-Remember to consult the list of ingredients, use applications such as Dirty Clean (for cosmetics) and look at quality certifications such as the ones mentioned below.
+Always consult the ingredient list, use apps like Think Dirty (for cosmetics) and check for quality certifications such as the ones mentioned below.

 CertificationEcolabelTypes of productsOrigin